jgiacomini/Tiny.RestClient/README.md

 # TinyHttp
-TinyHttp make easier the dialog between you API and your application.
+TinyHttp make easier the dialog between your API and your application.
 It hide all the complexity of communication, deserialisation ...

 ## Nuget